boschrexroth/ctrlx-automation-sdk/doc/appdevguide.md

 To make sure that only apps that have successfully passed the validation process are available as a ctrlX app, these Apps need to be signed by Bosch Rexroth.
 During the signing process, the app binaries are checked and combined with a signature.
 This signature guarantees that the app cannot be modified after the validation and signing process.

-!!! note
-    At the moment, only Bosch Rexroth can sign ctrlX apps
+Note: Currently only Bosch Rexroth can sign ctrlX apps

 ## 8 ctrlX Security System (<span style="color:green;">**OPTIONAL**</span>)<a name="security"></a>

 ### 8.1 ctrlX CORE reverse proxy (<span style="color:green;">**OPTIONAL**</span>)

 The proxy URL is the most important setting in the **package-manifest.json** file for the app to be integrated seamlessly into the ctrlX CORE.
 The reverse proxy will forward requests to the URL that are defined for the app web service.

+**Please make sure that your App provides unique URLs for the ctrlX reverse proxy**

 An app is to be bound to a Unix socket instead of a local port.
 This will also prevent potential collisions with other services.